mwbowers/mwbowers.github.io/concepts/introduction.md

 The application you are enhancing, maintaining or trying to understand probably originated on an IBM i and was migrated with ASNA's Monarch technology.

 ## Monarch Migration Output
-ASNA's Monarch migration solution translates IBM i programs written in RPG and CL into .NET C# classes.
+The ASNA's Monarch migration solution translates IBM i programs written in RPG and CL into .NET C# classes.
 RPG interactive programs make use of Display Files where the layout and data schema for the screens are defined, these Display Files are translated by Monarch into Razor Pages.

 A Monarch Migrator, aka Monarch Developer, organizes an RPG application into clusters of programs or GamePlans.
 The output of the migration of an interactive GamePlan is a pair of related projects: A Class Library with the C# source code derived from the GamePlan's programs and a Website with the set of Razor Pages, contained in an Area, representing the programs' screens.
 For non-interactive GamePlans, i.e. those composed solely of programs that do not interact with the screen, the migration output is the set of C# classes bundled as a Class Library or as an Executable project.
 Each Program, or ILE Module, becomes one class and each Display File a Razor Page.